 A recent infographic from Career Assessment Site showed that the size of your salary might have a lot to do with your personality type.
 In terms of household income, ENTJs came out on top, while INFPs came in dead last.
 The graphic sparked our interest, but we wanted to know more.
-And so we decided to do our own study, using the TypeFinder Research Edition, a free online personality assessment based on the theory developed by Isabel Briggs Myers.
+And so we decided to do our own study, using the TypeFinder® personality test, which is based on the theory developed by Isabel Briggs Myers.

 In all, about 12,000 people participated, sharing salient details like their income, their age, and how many people they supervise at work.
 We took this data and correlated it with our volunteers’ personality test results to see what trends, if any, we could uncover.